Arafatk/hagura/_posts/2018-07-19-bubble-base.md

 ![](https://raw.githubusercontent.com/Arafatk/hagura/gh-pages/images/11.png)
 Here we have a 2-d space that shows a map of the united states and the diameter of different circles helps us compare the population in different states.
+This clearly establishes the relevance of bubble plot as a plotting mechanism that helps compare values in a 2-d space.
 This idea can also be mapped to many other plotting tasks

-Now that we know **why** we make bubble plots lets move to the **"how"**.
+Now that we know **why** of making bubble plots lets move to the **how** by looking at Rubyplot codebase.

 The whole bubble class code base is divided into 3 files
 ![](https://raw.githubusercontent.com/Arafatk/hagura/gh-pages/images/12.png)